ericfourrier/get-proxies-api/README.md

-# Python api to get a list of fresh and fast proxies
+# Python api to get a list of fresh and fast proxies ( Not working anymore https://theproxisright.com/ is down)

 ## How to use this module